thegoddambatman/diy-dogecoin-digger/README.md

 requires curl, and currently assumes an Intel-based 64-bit for OSX or Linux, or 32-bit Linux.

-All macbooks manufactured since late 2006 have 64-bit CPUs, but if you're not sure about yours, [here's how to tell](http://support.apple.com/kb/HT3696).
+All MacBooks manufactured since late 2006 have 64-bit CPUs, but if you're not sure about yours, [here's how to tell](http://support.apple.com/kb/HT3696).

 ````